Skip to main content

 St. Louis County, MinnesotaLimited DataMesotrophic

 Mesotrophic conditions dominate at Clark Lake: enough nutrients for a healthy fishery, not so much that algal blooms become a chronic problem.
 The lake bottoms out at 44 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
-The lake is compact at 73 acres, with 2.5 miles of shoreline and little volume to buffer nutrient inputs.
-Clark Lake ranks 62 of 187 in St. Louis County — solidly in the upper half of the local distribution.
+At 73 acres, Clark Lake sits below the Minnesota median: a small water where shoreline activity has an outsized effect on water quality.
+Among the 187 graded lakes in St. Louis County, Clark Lake sits at rank 58, above the county median.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2021-10-08.
 Grade methodology: LakeGrade methodology.